What is Constipation?

 - Test for and remove food sensitivities from your diet.

-- Prescribe a lower dose of iron that is more easily absorbed.
+- If you need to take iron, try a lower dose of iron that is more easily absorbed.

 - Balance hormones in pregnancy through diet.